-An advice that I offer to a lot of people is to move themselves out and meet new people in their neighborhood, to provide learning opportunities to themselves and occasionally learn how bad their own ideas are.
+An advice that I offer to a lot of people is to move themselves out and meet new people in their neighbourhood, to provide learning opportunities to themselves and occasionally learn how bad their own ideas are.
 I provide that advice because I practice it, to a fair extent.

 After having started Moolya, I decided to say “Hi” to other software companies around our office in J.P.
 Nagar, Bangalore.
 It is always possible that I might be told that the founder of the company is busy or I wasn’t supposed to knock at their door without an appointment.
 I don’t mind people turning down my offer to meet them, so, I started knocking doors.